allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 There are two ways of updating a DID document:

-- manage DID controllers
+- Manage DID controllers
-- manipulate verification methods and relationships
+- Manipulate verification methods and relationships

-In both cases the target DID MUST exists on chain and the `signerAccount` MUST exists as a verification method (property `blockchainAccountID`) in a verification relationship of type `authentication` or being listed as a DID controller.
+In both cases, the target DID must exist on-chain and the `signerAccount` must exist as a verification method (property `blockchainAccountID`) in a verification relationship of type `authentication` or be listed as a DID controller.

-**DID controllers**
+**Manage DID Controllers**

-The DID controllers MAY be set using the gRPC message:
+Set the DID controllers using the gRPC message:

 `MsgUpdateDidDocument(did string, controllers []string, signerAccount string)`

+The parameters are as follows:

-The parameter `did` identifies the did document, the `controllers` are a list of DIDs that will replace the DID document controllers list and the `signerAccount` is the account address signing the transaction.
+ - `did` identifies the did document
+ - `controllers` are a list of DIDs that will replace the DID document controllers list
+ - `signerAccount` is the account address that is signing the transaction

 Controllers will be added using the `did:keys` method.